benpollarduk/BP.AdventureFramework/docs/docfx/docs/exit.md

 ## Overview

-An Exit is essentially a connector bewtween to adjoining rooms.
+An Exit is essentially a connector between to adjoining rooms.

 ## Use